Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to Python/README.md

 Data Handling
 Basic Data Structures

 Lists: A list is a collection of items.

-    python

     fruits = ["apple", "banana", "cherry"]

 Dictionaries: A dictionary holds key-value pairs.